 - 3 tablespoons butter or olive oil

-- 4 tablespoons flour (or rice flour)
+- 4 tablespoons flour

-- 2 cups milk
+- 2 cups milk (or plant-based milk)

-- 1/4 tsp kosher salt
+- 1/4 teaspoon kosher salt

-- 1/8 tsp white pepper
+- 1/8 teaspoon white pepper or finely ground black pepper

-- 1 egg, room temp, lightly beaten
+- 1 egg, room temp, lightly beaten (vegans can leave this out)

 Instructions

-- Pre-heat oven to 400 F. Cut eggplant into ⅓- ¼ inch thick disks (no thinner), sprinkle with a little kosher salt and let sit in a colander or bowl for 20-60 minutes.
+- Prep: Pre-heat oven to 400 F. Cut eggplant into ⅓- ¼ inch thick disks (no thinner), sprinkle with a little kosher salt and let sit in a colander or bowl for 20-60 minutes.
 Eggplant will start to release liquid (making it less bitter)

-- Assemble: Divide eggplant slices into three stacks, reserving the best looking largest pieces for the top and bottom layers.
-The others can be placed in the middle layer which will be concealed.
+- Assemble: Divide eggplant slices into three stacks, reserving the best-looking & largest pieces for the top and bottom layers.
+The others can be placed in the middle layer, which will be concealed.

 Notes